Where to Drink Beer with Your Dog in Charlotte

 If your pup is in the market for new friends, head to Sycamore Brewing.
 The popular choice always has plenty of four-legged visitors.

 Grab a Jam Session and belly up to a picnic table at NoDa Brewing Company’s large outdoor space, complete with tasty eats from TIN Kitchen Food Truck.

 The Olde Mecklenburg Brewery is a pooch’s paradise, with a sprawling 8-acre beer garden.

-And on Triple C Brewing Co.’s patio, you can sample the ever-popular Golden Boy Blonde Ale or the Baby Maker Double IPA, then grab lunch from one of the rotating food trucks parked on-site.
+On Triple C Brewing Co.’s patio, you can sample the ever-popular Golden Boy Blonde Ale or the Baby Maker Double IPA, then grab lunch from one of the rotating food trucks parked on-site.

-Beyond Charlotte’s many breweries, the city is home to a number of bars that cater to your canine and your personal need for play time.
 Tucked in between Plaza Midwood and NoDa, Hattie’s Tap & Tavern is an unassuming neighborhood favorite with a dog-friendly patio, rotating tap list, and regular Bingo and karaoke nights.

 You’ll find a similar atmosphere at AvidXchange Music Factory’s VBGB Beer Hall & Garden, which offers jumbo-sized versions of your favorite childhood games, like Connect 4 or Jenga, on a dog-friendly patio.
 (Just make sure the volleyball courts remain unmarked territory.)

 Lucky Dog Bark and Brew

 Lucky Dog Bark and Brew is the perfect cross between a dog park and a bar, the indoor-outdoor space invites pups to frolic off-leash while owners sip brews at the bar.